Can I copy portions of published works to use as class handouts?

 If the source is publicly available material from the Internet:

 Copying is permitted unless:

 When using works from the Internet the source must be cited.
 (URL and author/creator if available)

 Remember: the assumption that works from the Internet can be used freely is a false assumption.
-If the terms and conditions do not permit you may want to consider just including a link to the website.
+If the terms and conditions do not permit copying or reuse, you may want to consider just including a link to the website.

-The above information relates to publicly available material off the Internet.
-If you wish to use items that you found through a personal subscription you need to check the terms and conditions as generally use would be restricted to your personal use only.
+The above information relates to publicly available material on the Internet.
+If you wish to use items that you found through a personal subscription you need to check the terms and conditions as generally use will be restricted to your personal use only.